eftech-open/allure-telegram-bot/README.md

 1. User / group subscribes to launch information: all or critical
 2. The bot checks new launches in the program every 20 minutes
 3. The bot notifies the user / group of new launches
+4. The bot stores processed launches in the database

 ## Supporter Commands